Conspiracy theorists urge voting as late as possible on Election Day to ‘stop the steal’ - NewsBreak

 “The messaging is being repeated, but if the primary was telling, it may not come,” she said.
 “But we’re always prepared for rushes.”

-The post Conspiracy theorists urge voting as late as possible on Election Day to ‘stop the steal’ appeared first on Arkansas Advocate .
+The post Conspiracy theorists urge voting as late as possible on Election Day to ‘stop the steal’ appeared first on Michigan Advance .